fnproject/fn/examples/blog/README.md

 First let's create our blog user.
 In this example an user `test` with password `test`.

 ```
-docker run --rm -e CONFIG_DB=$MONGODB -e NEWUSER='{ "username": "test", "password": "test" }' $USERNAME/functions-blog
+docker run --rm -e DB=$MONGODB -e NEWUSER='{ "username": "test", "password": "test" }' $USERNAME/functions-blog
 ```

 ##### Getting authorization token

 Now, to get authorized to post in our Blog API endpoints we must request a new token with a valid user.

 ```
 curl -X POST --data '{ "username": "test", "password": "test" }' http://$FUNCAPI/r/blog/token